 You won't find a better power distribution setup than this board.
-Use it for testing intakes, arms, testing full robots, and more!The best in simple power distribution is here.
-This board features ...Read More
+Use it for testing intakes, arms, running small robots, and more!The best in simple power distribution is here.
+This board features...Read More

 You won't find a better power distribution setup than this board.
-Use it for testing intakes, arms, testing full robots, and more!
+Use it for testing intakes, arms, running small robots, and more!

 The best in simple power distribution is here.
-This board features six individually fused outputs, accepting auto-resetting 30 Amp fuses or auto-resetting breakers like am-4112.
+This board features six individually fused outputs, requiring standard Mini fuses or auto-resetting breakers like am-4112.
 The input and outputs use 45 amp Anderson Powerpole connectors, allowing for easy and quick connections.
 Large copper traces allowing for plenty of currents to all outputs.

 This board doesn't look the same!
 You're right, we've made several improvements to this amazing board.
 Improvements to the case are also included!